philion/powerenv/README.md

 nope

 # Create a new .envrc.
 This file is bash code that is going to be loaded by
-# direnv.
+# powerenv.
 $ echo export FOO=foo > .envrc
 .envrc is not allowed

 # The security mechanism didn't allow to load the .envrc.
 Since we trust it,
 # let's allow its execution.
-$ direnv allow .
+$ powerenv allow .
-direnv: reloading
+powerenv: reloading
-direnv: loading .envrc
+powerenv: loading .envrc
-direnv export: +FOO
+powerenv export: +FOO

 # Show that the FOO environment variable is loaded.
 $ echo ${FOO-nope}